SPICA-group/spica-tools/doc/source/maptraj.rst

 Description
 -----------
-``maptraj`` executes CG mapping to generate CG trajectory from AA trajectory.
+``maptraj`` executes CG mapping to generate CG trajectories from AA trajectories.

-To read and write trajectory files, this program uses `MDAnalysis`_, which is a python library to analyze MD simulation trajectories.
+This program uses `MDAnalysis`_, a python library for analyzing MD trajectories to read and write trajectory files.
-Therefore, available trajectory formats in the program are the same as those able to be read with the library.
-For its installation, see the official web page about `MDAnalysis Installation <https://www.mdanalysis.org/pages/installation_quick_start>`_.
+Therefore, the file format of MD trajectory available in this program is the same as that can be read by this library.
+For installation instructions, see the official web page about `MDAnalysis Installation <https://www.mdanalysis.org/pages/installation_quick_start>`_.

-The program requires a json formatted file having CG mapping information that is included in ``spica-tools-devel/src`` directory.
+The program requires a json formatted file with CG mapping information contained in the ``spica-tools-devel/src`` directory.
-``-json`` can specify other json files you want to use for mapping.
+The option ``-json`` enables to select other json files to used for mapping.
-Option ``-begin`` and ``-last`` can be used to select mapped trajectory frames.
+The option ``-begin`` and ``-last`` can be used to select the frames of the mapped trajectory.

 .. _MDAnalysis: https://www.mdanalysis.org